List A and B: Right to Work Document Guide

 Where the statutory excuse is valid until the expiry of permission to enter or remain:

-3. A current Immigration Status Document containing a photograph issued by the Home Office to the holder with a valid endorsement indicating that the named person may stay in the UK, and is allowed to do the type of work in question, together with an official document giving the person’s permanent National Insurance number and their name issued by a government agency or a previous employer.
+Current Immigration Status Document with photograph Issued by the Home Office, includes an endorsement allowing the named person to stay in the UK and perform the specific type of work, accompanied by an official document showing their permanent National Insurance number and name, issued by a government agency or previous employer.

 List B Group 2